ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/General.md

 ### Description

 The description is a useful place to describe your skill as well as the sorts of questions that it supports.
-It is designed to serve as an intial reference when sharing and collborating with others.
+It is designed to serve as an initial reference when sharing and collaborating with others.

 By clicking the edit button, you will be able to enter custom markdown in a code editor.
 Once you apply these changes, you will immediately see the changes reflected.